Your Guide to Choking Charges by Criminal Lawyers in Calgary

 - Violation of Constitutional Rights: The Canadian Charter of Rights and Freedoms sets out your rights before and after your arrest.
 If the police fail to abide by these rights, it could aid in your defence.

-The Crown is required to prove that you not only choked someone, but that you did so intending to commit another offence.
+To be convicted of overcoming resistance – choking, the Crown is required to prove that you not only choked someone, but that you did so intending to commit another offence.
 While the Crown must prove beyond a reasonable doubt that you committed the offence, you may bear some responsibility in raising certain defences at trial.

 The availability and strength of any defence depends entirely on the specific facts of your case.
 Our lawyers have significant experience assessing the availability and strengths of various potential defences in choking cases, as well as presenting any and all available defences to the Court at trial.
 Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about the defences that may be available to you.